apache/directory-fortress-enmasse/README-SECURITY-MODEL.md

 ## 2. Java EE security

- * Apache Fortress Rest uses the [Apache Fortress Realm](https://github.com/apache/directory-fortress-realm) to provide Java EE authentication, coarse-grained authorization mapping the users and roles back to a given LDAP server.
+ * FortressRest uses the [Apache Fortress Realm](https://github.com/apache/directory-fortress-realm) to provide Java EE authentication, coarse-grained authorization mapping the users and roles back to a given LDAP server.
  * This interface requires standard HTTP Basic Auth tokens for the userid/password credentials.
  * The credentials are verified by the Apache Fortress Realm via bind op invocation to the Directory Server.
  * The coarse-grained authorization policy ensures callers have the RBAC Role **fortress-rest-user**.